Ila-bura/mewmes/README.md

 ### **Future Features**

-- Private messaging would be a good feature for a site like this, especially once event organisation becomes a feature.
+- Private messaging would be a good feature to implement.
-- Social Account sign in using apis to allow users to login via their email accounts rather than going through the whole sign up process.
+- Registered users might find it useful to be able to delete their own account.

 [Back to top](#contents)